Diploma of Nursing

 Pathway 1 – Primary Language Pathway

 Your primary language is English and you have undertaken and satisfactorily completed at least six years of primary and secondary education, including at least two years between Years 7 and 12.
-Your supporting qualification relevant for this pathway was taught and assessed solely in English in one of the following NMBA-recognised country:
+Your supporting qualification relevant for this pathway was taught and assessed solely in English in one of the following NMBA-recognised countries:

 • Australia